top of page

 • Improved Design Pipeline for better developer hand offs

-• User Research Database
+• Set up a User Research Database

-• New User Testing Process
+• Adjust our User Testing Process for COVID times

 Challenges

-It requires a good understanding of the production environment and a lot of communication.
+2. It requires a good understanding of the production environment and a lot of communication.

-• Brand Style Guide and a customized Design - Engineering Workflow.
+• Introduced several new design deliverables for the company (Design Brief, Design Manifesto, UX Research Database, Brand Style Guide and a new Design - Engineering Workflow.

 • A holistic design system (Figma + Zeroheight + Storybook)